 Fiscal Year Costs Criteria Met:

-0000/0001 \$164,000 $\boxtimes$ Safety/Liability
+2020/2021 \$200,000 \boxtimes Safety/Liability

 2020/2021 Council Goals

-2021/2024 N/A $\boxtimes$ Maintenance
+2021/2024 N/A Maintenance

-$\boxtimes$ Required per Regulation
+\boxtimes Required per Regulation

-Future Years NI/A ☐ Coordinates with Larger Project Coordinates with Larger Project
+Future Years N/A Coordinates with Larger Project

-N/A Existing Capacity
+Existing Capacity

-Project Total ¢144000 $\boxtimes$ Cost Reduction
+Project Total \$200,000 Cost Reduction

-\$164,000 Future Capacity
+Future Capacity

-There may be a need to cover the treatment plant filters to meet State requirements for contact time.
+There may be a need to cover the treatment plant filters to meet State requirements for air borne contamination of treated water.
 This project would need to determine the requirements, design and then construct the necessary covering.

-This project will be funded by the water rate revenue.
+This project will be funded by the water rate revenues.

-FIGURE 52 WATER FILTER COVERS
+FIGURE 44 WATER FILTER COVERS